Claiming Tax Losses on Worthless Crypto

 When you dispose of tokens and then acquire the same type, in the same quantity within the next 30 days, you will calculate the cost basis of the disposed of tokens using the FIFO method.
 This is also called the ‘bed and breakfasting’ rule.

-This rule prevents investors from using the crypto ‘wash sale’ – where the crypto is sold at a lower price to realize a capital loss but is repurchased to maintain the asset quantity while avoiding taxes.
+This rule prevents investors from using the crypto ‘wash sale’ – where the crypto is sold at a lower price to realize a capital loss but is repurchased to maintain the asset quantity while avoiding crypto taxes

 If the disposal quantity is more than the number of acquired tokens within 30 days, the remaining assets are considered in the section 104 rule.